EtienneCuisinier/costFunctions/README.md

 The published scripts are use to compute the cost functions as defined in the publications.
 They can not be used directly because the computations ultimately rely on the in-house PERSEE software from the LSET laboratory in CEA.
 Still, authors hope this can help to clarify the methodology if the need occurs.

-Questions can be adressed to etienne.cuisinier@cea.fr
+Questions can be adressed to etienne.cuisinier@grenoble-inp.fr